AdobeDocs/marketo-measure.en/help/marketo-measure-and-adobe/domain-management.md

 ## Managing Domains in [!DNL Marketo Measure] {#managing-domains-in-marketo-measure}

-Once a domain is added in the Admin Console, [!DNL Marketo Measure] will sync this record into our database on a regular basis.
+Once a domain is added in the Admin Console, [!DNL Marketo Measure] syncs this record into the database regularly.
 This synchronization happens nightly, and also every time a user visits the **[!UICONTROL Domains]** page in the [!DNL Marketo Measure] UI.
-By default, any records that [!DNL Marketo Measure] imports will be disabled, and the tenant must manually enable each domain.
+By default, any records that [!DNL Marketo Measure] imports are disabled, and the tenant must manually enable each domain.

    ![](assets/domain-management-2.png)

-On the **[!UICONTROL Integration]** > **[!UICONTROL Domains]** page, the user will see all domains that they have registered in the Admin Console, along with their status.
+On the **[!UICONTROL Integration]** > **[!UICONTROL Domains]** page, the user sees all domains that they have registered in the Admin Console, along with their status.
 Each domain can be enabled or disabled.
-If a domain is enabled, [!DNL Marketo Measure] tracking will collect any traffic that is seen on that domain.
-If a domain is disabled, [!DNL Marketo Measure] will ignore any traffic seen coming from that domain and will not create touchpoints or other data. [!DNL Marketo Measure] will also confirm the disablement of a domain and warn of the ramifications:
+If a domain is enabled, [!DNL Marketo Measure] tracking collects any traffic that is seen on that domain.
+If a domain is disabled, [!DNL Marketo Measure] ignores any traffic seen coming from that domain and does not create touchpoints or other data. [!DNL Marketo Measure] confirms the disablement of a domain and warn of the ramifications:

    ![](assets/domain-management-3.png)

 The impact of toggling a domain is immediate, and changes are not retroactive.
-In the future, [!DNL Marketo Measure] will purge data from disabled domains after a set period of time.
+In the future, [!DNL Marketo Measure] will purge data from disabled domains after a set period.

 ## Statuses {#statuses}